BIO324 Plant Adaptation

 - Can read, understand and communicate scientific literature.

-Lectures.
-Colloquia were students present and discuss relevant literature.
+Lectures with exercises.
+Colloquia, where students present and discuss relevant literature.

-Communication via Canvas and e-mail
+Communication during lectures as well as via Canvas and e-mail

 Willey (2016).
 Environmental plant physiology.
 Garland Science.
 ISBN 978-0-8153-4469-8.